 - Share content of superior caliber

-Remember: the more optimized your feed, the sooner you can sell more!
+Remember: the more you optimize your product feed, the sooner you can sell more!

 Product data feeds usually come in formats such as XML, CSV, or TXT, containing essential details like product names, descriptions, prices, and more.
 Each product is represented by a set of attributes, organized in a way that sales channels can easily read and display.